We use cookies

 Source: Printful

-If you want to make sure that your custom merch turned out exactly the way you wanted, you have the option to order samples with a 20% discount.
+If you want to make sure that your custom merch turns out exactly the way you want, you have the option to order samples with a 20% discount.
 It’s a great way to get a feel for the quality and check that you’re happy with the final product before you sell it.

 With all your custom products ready to go, you need to create a place to start selling merchandise.
 There are many merch platform options, depending on what you’ve used before or are looking for now.